Tell Us How We’re Doing

 HEALTH SERVICES

-School readiness starts with health and Health Services ensuring all enrolled children have timely immunizations and screenings for basic health, hearing, vision and dental health.
-Referrals are made to community partners as needed.
+School readiness starts with health and Health Services, ensuring all enrolled children have timely immunizations, a physical exam, screenings for basic health, hearing, vision and dental exam.
+Referrals are made to community partners, as needed.

 Physical Examination

-In accordance with Community Care Licensing and the Head Start Program Performance Standards, each enrolled child is required to have a complete Physical Exam every year.
-If you do not have a primary Medical Doctor for your child, Head Start 0 to 5 staff will help you find one.
+In accordance with Community Care Licensing and the Head Start Program Performance Standards, each enrolled child is required to have a complete physical exam every year.
+If a child does not have a primary Medical Doctor or Dental Provider, Head Start 0 to 5 staff will help you find one.

 Lead Awareness